Forecasted Treatment Effects: Online Appendix

 \subsubsection{Related literature}

-Conceptually, when there exists a control group, our solution resembles difference-in-differences or, more generally, an ``event-study design analysis'', e.g., \citeappendix{Borusyaketal2021}.
+Conceptually, when there exists an untreated group, our solution resembles difference-in-differences or, more generally, an ``event-study design analysis'', e.g., \cite{Borusyaketal2021}.
 Although the estimated outcome equations may look similar, there is an important distinction between these methods and ours.
 For example, the extension of FAT to the case of a control group (which we call DFAT) uses control groups to correct for the effect of a common shock, whereas the other methods use control groups to correct for selection into treatment (under different assumptions).
-Additionally, FAT allows for heterogeneous time trends as well as for heterogeneous effects of lagged pre-treatment outcomes.
-In contrast, there is no straightforward way to control for pre-treatment lagged outcomes in the specifications of, e.g., \citeappendix{SunAbraham, CallawaySantAnna, Borusyaketal2021}.
+Additionally, FAT allows for heterogeneous nonlinear time trends as well as for heterogeneous effects of lagged pre-treatment outcomes.
+In contrast, there is no straightforward way to control for pre-treatment lagged outcomes in the specifications of, e.g., \cite{SunAbraham, CallawaySantAnna, Borusyaketal2021}.
+In fact, recent literature shows that in the presence of outcome dynamics, conventional estimators used in this literature produce biased estimates for the treatment effect \citep{BotosaruLiu2025,Cornwall2025}.

-The synthetic control method has been increasingly used to evaluate the effect of interventions implemented at an aggregate level, see \citeappendix{Abadie2021} for a recent review.
+The synthetic control method has been increasingly used to evaluate the effect of interventions implemented at an aggregate level, see \cite{Abadie2021} for a recent review.
 In the conventional setting for synthetic controls, there is only one unit that is treated and there are many untreated units that could be used as pseudo-controls, i.e. these are untreated units selected such that the weighted average of their past outcomes ``resembles'' the trajectory of past outcomes of the treated unit.
 The counterfactual outcome for the treated unit is then constructed as a weighted average of the post-treatment outcomes of the selected pseudo-control units.
 In comparison, in our baseline setting, all individuals in the population are treated and there are no control units.
 The counterfactual outcome for each treated unit is a weighted average of the unit's \textit{own} past outcomes.
 The properties of our estimator rest on averaging across many treated units, an advantage of which is standard inference.
 Our results apply even when the number of pre-treatment time periods is small, and we fully characterize the class of DGPs that obtains a consistent estimator of the ATT.